Ayc0/react-rfcs/text/0000-automate-use-isolation.md

 # Unresolved questions

-Do we even want to apply the RFC https://github.com/reactjs/rfcs/pull/257?
+- Do we even want to apply the RFC https://github.com/reactjs/rfcs/pull/257?
-Is it something that the compiler can do?
+- Is it something that the compiler can do?
-Is it the best way of automatically applying `useIsolation`?
+- Is it the best way of automatically applying `useIsolation`?
+- If the React team prefers the `useMemo` approach, does it fit how the compiler already handles `useMemo`?
-Is it really worth it?
+- Is it really worth it?